 Is All Lavender Edible?

 I made mine in my mini loaf and bundt cake pans because they are so cute.
-You can also make this in a full-size loaf pan (think Starbucks, but yours will be much better, and fresher) or even a muffin tin.
+You can also make this in a full-size 9x5 loaf pan or even a muffin tin.

 Ingredients